stonepros/stone/doc/rados/configuration/stone-conf.rst

 - command line arguments
 - runtime overrides set by an administrator

-One of the first things a Ceph process does on startup is parse the configuration options provided via the command line, environment, and local configuration file.
+One of the first things a Stone process does on startup is parse the configuration options provided via the command line, environment, and local configuration file.
 The process will then contact the monitor cluster to retrieve configuration stored centrally for the entire